appliedblockchain/launchpad.js/stack/prometheus/README.md

 ## Known Issues
 * Settting prometheus datasource to be browser Prometheus datasource is not accessible via grafana and should be changed to `Browser` instead of `Server`

-# Docker Dev
-## How to Use

-1. Install docker and docker compose
-2. In a terminal, run `source docker-aliases.sh`
-3. You might need to run `npm i && npm run compile` in the contracts folder if you haven't already.
-4. Start parity only: `mantle-compose up parity`
-5. While parity is running, deploy the contracts(run `npm run deploy` from the contracts folder).
-6. Run `mantle-compose build` to build the api and react images
-7. Stop parity and run `mantle-compose up` to start all the services